cosmicjs/cosmicjs-examples/cosmicjs-image-gallery/README.md

-# Cosmic JS Bootstrap Image Gallery
+##Cosmic JS Bootstrap Image Gallery
-##Getting Started
+####Getting Started
-Checkout demo.js to see how the images are being served from the Cosmic JS content platform API:
+Check out demo.js to see how the images are being served from the Cosmic JS content platform API:
 ```javascript
 $(function () {
     'use strict';